koluong/ITC-mbs/README.md

 ### Viewed Information and Data

-Our web application displays the information into three different views:
+Our web application displays the information into three different views in order to deliver information to the user.
+Initially, only the preview pane of each result is displayed.
+If the user wants a more detailed information they can navigate further through the desired result and view more information about their selection.

 |                    | Preview Pane                          | Expanded View                                                                               | Detailed View |
 | :----------------- | :------------------------------------ | :------------------------------------------------------------------------------------------ | :------------ |